 Our range is well constructed and designed to last.
 Through the life of any piece of furniture, some amount of wear and tear is unavoidable.
-We like to think that this adds character and tells the story of how your furniture was tied in with your own.
+We like to think that this adds character and tells the story of how your IconByDesign furniture is tied in with your own story.

 When moving your furniture, please ensure you always lift it rather than dragging the item, as otherwise you may break or scratch the legs.

 Do not stand on your furniture (tell the kids we said no!), and only sit on chairs and stools.

 We are pleased that you have chosen quality furniture from the IconByDesign range, and wish you many years of enjoyment from each piece.